 Dr Carmen Falagan Rodriguez

 I am working in the project NEMO: Near-zero-waste recycling of low-grade sulphidic mining waste for critical-metal, mineral and construction raw-material production in a circular economy.
 My primary research focuses on developing and testing innovative bio-leaching processes using acidophilic microorganisms.
+More information about the project can be found in this link.

 Resource recovery from waste.